TheJacksonLaboratory/FunDataR/4_learning/1_tuning.md

 We can further functionalize the code above to produce another function that tries different values of k within each fold.
 Comparing results within a fold ensures that variations in training-sets and test-sets do not introduce noise into the process.
-Keeping the comparisons within folds increases the precision of comparisons by eliminating that extra potential source of variation.
+That is, we know we typically get a slightly different performance estimate for each fold, so comparing performance across folds involves not only the true performance difference between models, but also variation due to the difference in training-sets and test-sets.
+Therefore, our comparisons will be more precise if we record performance differences for each fold using the same training-sets and test-sets for all the models being compared.
+Then we can average the within-fold performance differences for each fold to get our final performance estimate.

 After scoring all the values of `k` (number of nearest neighbors in the training set) to use for classification, we may be tempted to just choose the best scoring value.
 However, this often leads to some degree of overfitting.
 A popular rule of thumb for helping to attenuate potential overfitting is to choose the simplest model (least flexible; for knn, this means the largest value of `k`) within one standard error of the 'best' result.
 This rule is often referred to as the **1-SE** rule.
+You may be thinking that we will likely use something like cross-validation to evaluate the final model (you would be right!) so we will have an 'independent' test-set with which we can detect any overfitting, so why not just pick the best scoring value of `k` anyway.
+  But having your final evaluation tell you that you built a model with poor performance because it was likely overfit to the training data is not much solace: you are more or less stuck with that poor model at that point, or you need to generate some new data for evaluation of other possible models, since you already 'spent' all the available independent test data.
+Therefore, it is important to avoid overfitting in any case, while also using an independent test-set for evaluation of any final model.

 ```
 f.cv.cmp <- function(idx.trn, dat, ks) {